Logiqx/gps-details/docs/chipsets/sony/devices.md

 #### COROS

-The PACE, PACE 2, APEX, APEX Pro, and VERTIX all use a Sony GNSS chip.
+The APEX, VERTIX, APEX Pro and PACE 2 all use the Sony GNSS chipset:

-- PACE was release in Jan 2018
-- APEX was released in Oct 2018
+- APEX 42mm  + 46mm were released in Oct 2018.
-- VERTIX was released in May 2019
+- VERTIX was released in May 2019.
-- APEX Pro was released in Sep 2019
+- APEX Pro was released in Sep 2019.
-- PACE 2 was released in Aug 2020
+- PACE 2 was released in Aug 2020.

-It is quite possible that they used different generations of the CXD56xxxx, and we cannot assume the CXD5603GF.
+It is quite possible that they use different generations of the CXD56xxxx, and not just the CXD5603GF.